A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Cascading detection

-It is worth mentioning that conducting this repeated analysis does not increase the computational cost significantly, since the cascading algorithm scales exactly like the community detection algorithm used at each iteration, and since the number of iterations that can be carried is small (typically less than 10).
-Moreover, the size of the networks (number of links and nodes) effectively decreases after each iteration, further reducing the cost.
+It is worth mentioning that conducting this repeated analysis does not increase the computational cost significantly, because the cascading algorithm scales exactly like the community detection algorithm used at each iteration, and because the number of iterations that can be carried is small (typically less than 10).
+Moreover, the size of the networks (number of links and nodes) effectively decreases after each iteration, further reducing the cost (numerical evidences will be presented in the next Section).